 Yoel Gamzou is currently Generalmusikdirektor of the Theater Bremen, a position he began at the outset of the 2017/18 season with a critically acclaimed new production of Shostakovich’s Lady MacBeth of the Mtsensk District.
-This was followed by a new production of Die Fledermaus and a revival of Carmen.
-After his successful debut at the Luzern Theater, he returned with Massenet´s Manon in 2017/18.
-In the current season, he will lead new productions of Die tote Stadt and L’étoile.
+This season in Bremen he will conduct Premieres of Elektra and Tosca.
+Elsewhere, he will make his debut at Bayerische Staatsoper with Seven Deaths of Maria Callas staged by Marina Abramovic and Tosca at Den Norske Opera Oslo.

-As a guest conductor, Mr. Gamzou has worked with the jOpera Jennersdorf Festivalsommer in Austria (Carmen), and symphony orchestras such as the Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Belgrade Philharmonic Orchestra, Deutsches Radio-Sinfonieorchester, Hamburger Symphoniker, Mozarteum Orchester Salzburg, Sinfonieorchester St. Gallen, Sinfonieorchester Aachen, Jena Philharmonie, Belgrade Philharmonic, Malaysian Philharmonic, and Israel Philharmonic among others.
-He also works regularly with the Stuttgarter Philharmoniker, with whom he enjoys a very close connection, and with whom he will lead two concert periods in the 2018/19 season, along with concerts in St. Gallen, Saarbrücken and with the Frankfurter Museumsorchester.
+As a guest conductor, Gamzou has worked with symphony orchestras such as the Bamberger Symphoniker, Deutsches Symphonie-Orchester Berlin, Belgrade Philharmonic Orchestra, Frankfurter Museumsorchester, Deutsches Radio-Sinfonieorchester, Hamburger Symphoniker, Stuttgarter Philharmoniker, Mozarteum Orchester Salzburg, Sinfonieorchester St. Gallen, Sinfonieorchester Aachen, Jena Philharmonie, Belgrade Philharmonic, Malaysian Philharmonic, and Israel Philharmonic among others.

 (Please discard any previously dated material.
 The text may not be abridged or altered without the prior consent of ARSIS Artist Management.)